utama133/If6083ComputerVision/README.md

     cd uwimg
     make

 and check to see that everything compiles correctly.
-Then, to get started, open up the `README` for homework 0 in `src/hw0/README.md`, or view it [here](./src/hw0/README.md).
+Then, to get started, open the link below!
 Good luck and have fun!

 [Homework-0](./src/hw0/README.md)<br />
 [Homework-1](./src/hw1/README.md)<br />